janet-dev/LevelCoder-WM/README.md

             width="358" height="200">
     </picture>
     ```
-11. Initial Lighthouse audit, showed that image sizes were not stated in the HTML, to prevent [layout shifts](https://web.dev/optimize-cls/?utm_source=lighthouse&utm_medium=devtools#images-without-dimensions) when a page is loading.
+13. Initial Lighthouse audit, showed that image sizes were not stated in the HTML, to prevent [layout shifts](https://web.dev/optimize-cls/?utm_source=lighthouse&utm_medium=devtools#images-without-dimensions) when a page is loading.
     - Fixed by including the width and height of the image - see the previous bug's code `width="358" height="200"`.
-12. During the W3C validation of the about page, an error was raised because the email query had spaces in it.
+14. During the W3C validation of the about page, an error was raised because the [email query had spaces](docs/pictures/bug-mail-us.jpg) in it.
     - Fixed by removing spaces and inserting underscore where appropriate:
     ```html
-    <a href="mailto:janet.d.coder@gmail.com?subject=***Mail_via_LevelCoder***&body=Dear_Janet,"
+    <a href="mailto:levelcoder.wm@gmail.com?subject=***Mail_via_LevelCoder_WestMids***&body=Dear_LevelCoder,"
                     target="_blank" rel="noopener noreferrer">
         <i class="fa-solid fa-envelope" aria-hidden="true"></i>
         <span class="sr-only">Email LevelCoder</span>
     </a>
     ```
-13. Some of the images were being compressed when the screen size decreased.
+15. Some of the [images were still being compressed](docs/pictures/bug-image-compress.jpg) when the screen size decreased.
     - Used the following CSS code from [Stackoverflow](https://stackoverflow.com/questions/16177707/avoid-stretch-on-image-css) to try and minimise this:
-    ```
+    ```css
 	picture {
 	    display: block;
 	    margin: 0px auto;